TruncatedDinoSour/armour/doc/pDB-1.md

     -   fields
         -   `unsigned char ident` ( 1 little endian byte, `<B` ) -- the field identifier
             -   normal identifiers start from 0x1, identifier of 0x0 means next entry
+            -   key identifers may duplicate, although the most recent one will dominate
+                -   say i repeat the key a with values `a` and `b` after, value of `a` will b `b`
         -   `unsigned long size` ( 4 little endian bytes, `<L` ) -- the size of the field
             -   fields of size `0` are not valid
             -   theres zero way well need more than 4 gibibytes ( 4294967295 bytes, max value of `unsigned long` ) per field